Maimer/update-active-hours/README.md

 The first script `active_hours_scheduled_task.ps1` is used to create the scheduled task.
 The task itself runs the `update_active_hours.ps1` script when the task is executed.

 The script has 3 possible parameters:

-...-taskName          The name of the scheduled task (Default: Update Active Hours) ...-scriptLocation    The location of the script to schedule (Default: C:\update_active_hours.ps1) ...-deleteTask        Flag to delete the named scheduled task
+&nbsp;&nbsp;-taskName          The name of the scheduled task (Default: Update Active Hours)

+&nbsp;&nbsp;-scriptLocation    The location of the script to schedule (Default: C:\update_active_hours.ps1)

+&nbsp;&nbsp;-deleteTask        Flag to delete the named scheduled task

 If the `update_active_hours.ps1` file is put into a custom location then the `-scriptLocation` parameter must be passed with the location of the script.